Jenni-web/cs124-lab2/design/design.md

      a task is always consistent for users (no need to scroll different length depending on how long the existing list is): just type in the text box and hit add (new task automatically placed ath the end of list).
    - Our buttons for setting priority and sorting only requires the users to tap on it until they reach the option they want.
 Also, because each button is correctly labeled with text indicating what it is for ("__ Priority", "Sort By: _____"), we think it is quite simple and easy to figure out.
-   - Our login & register page is very neat and easy to switch between login and register using tabs.
-   - The lists that user own and the lists that are shared are clearly distinguishable.
-Also, because buttons for deleteing and sharing lists are non-existent for lists that are shared to them, there is no confusion in what the users are able to do.

 ## Videos
    [With keyboard video](https://www.youtube.com/watch?v=_Q1dLTb9JSc)